After we lose all of our baby teeth, our adult teeth have to last us for the rest of our lives.

 There are many different causes for having a loose adult tooth, and the necessary treatment will vary depending on the cause.
 If you suffered a fall or injury, the tooth may have been dislodged from its root, requiring dental surgery to splint it back into place.
 The injury should heal up after a while, allowing you to continue on your life after recovery.

 What Can I Do To Prevent Loose Teeth?

-Aside from the obvious daily dental hygiene of brushing twice a day and flossing your teeth, regular checkups and cleanings can also prevent the possibility of loose teeth.
-If playing sports, wearing the proper gear such as a mouth guard can save your teeth from colliding and cracking.
+Your first step to prevent loose adult teeth is your daily dental hygiene of brushing twice a day and flossing your teeth.
+Beyond that, regular checkups and cleanings can also prevent the possibility of loose teeth.
+If playing sports, wearing the proper gear such as a mouthguard can save your teeth from colliding and cracking.

-At Southfield Family Dental Center, we know that your smile is important to you.
+At the Southfield Family Dental Center, we know that your smile is important to you.
 That’s why we have a staff of experienced dental professionals ready to meet all your dental needs.
 Contact us to schedule an appointment today, and let us help you get your smile looking great again!